-- 1. Review new development proposals and carefully examine their impact on the community's services. - 2.
+- 1. Encourage the maintenance, operation, and reconstruction of the existing utility systems so they can support existing development and redevelopment. - 2.
 Ensure that new development bears a fair share of capital improvement costs necessitated by the development. - 3.
-Encourage well testing as a means of protecting drinking water supplies for private, individual well users. - 4.
-Guide new growth to areas that are most efficiently served with utilities.
+Maintain a process that informs, notifies, and allows for public participation in all capital facility planning projects and proposals. - 4.
+Encourage well testing as a means of protecting drinking water supplies for private, individual well users. - 5.
+Develop a strategy for siting towers.